 It’s likely you will feel some pain and discomfort where your incision is and you may feel some cramping in your abdomen.
 Your doctor will prescribe you medication to help with the pain during the first few days after surgery.
 If you continue to experience pain, be sure to contact your doctor immediately.

 How Well Does a Urethral Sling Work?

 According to the American Urological Association, approximately 8 out of 10 women are cured of urinary incontinence after this surgery.

 Are There Any Risks?

 Like with any type of invasive surgery, there are risks.
 Complications of a urethral sling procedure may include:

 - New symptoms of urgency or urge incontinence

 Incontinence Care You Can Count On

 If you suffer from stress incontinence or another common reason for a bladder sling, contact us today to see how we can help you.
-Our doctors, located in Nashville and Franklin, TN, and Santa Monica, CA, are experts in treatments for bladder incontinence and would love to help you get back to a normal lifestyle.
+Our doctors, located in Nashville and Franklin, TN, are experts in treatments for bladder incontinence and would love to help you get back to a normal lifestyle.